 She didn’t deal with the relationship break up like Kevin did.
 Rather than shut herself in, she went out and partied for weeks.

 Even after a month of wild, self-destructive behavior, she wouldn’t open up about her feelings to anyone, even her best friends.

 Not wanting to be alone, she drank and took drugs to get through the times when no one could be with her.

 After several months of this pattern, she met a man who made her feel better about herself.
 She was back on her feet and feeling good.
 They moved in together and were pretty happy.

-Everything was going great for Julia – until the next break up hit.
+Everything was going perfectly for Julia – until the next breakup hits.